Blog

 Seven Tips for Working with Your Outsourced RCM Team

-A strong working relationship with your revenue cycle partner is critical to achieving cost savings.
+A strong working relationship with your revenue cycle management partner is critical to achieving cost savings.
 Below are some tips from operations and providers that will help to ensure success.

 2. Agree on realistic, attainable goals and metrics.
 If the provider is too aggressive in their performance expectations, it sets the partner up to fail.
 If the vendor partner is not honest about what they can reasonably accomplish, the provider will be frustrated and disappointed.
 A good starting point is to review historical performance and industry benchmarks.
 Based on that data, work together to identify goals and metrics.